Causes of Hair Loss in Women

 According to a recent review published in the International Journal of Women's Dermatology, Female pattern hair loss: A clinical, pathophysiologic, and therapeutic review, hair loss in women is polygenic (can be influenced by more than one gene) and multifactorial (dependent on a number of factors) with the additional influence of environmental factors.

 So we know there are a broad a range of causes from the obvious such as damaging it with peroxides and other chemicals, to hidden causes such as systemic inflammation and stress.

-But since the cause can be multifactorial there are literally dozens of combinations.
-Women join Facebook groups hoping to find the answer from other women, but the truth is, what is causing the problem for one woman, may only be half the story for another.
+But since the cause of hair loss in women can be multifactorial there are literally dozens of combinations.
+You may have joined a Facebook group hoping to find the answer from other women, but the truth is, what is causing hair loss for one woman, may only be half the story for another.